brainglobe/brainglobe-space/README.md

 ---
 **NOTE**

 When you work with a stack, the origin is the upper left corner when you show the first element `stack[0, :, :]` with matplotlib or when you open the stack with ImageJ.
+First dimension is the one that you are slicing, the second the height of the image, and the third the width of the image.

 ---